-Beware, microfiber inserts have a shorter lifespan than inserts from other material.
+But beware, microfiber inserts have a shorter lifespan than inserts from other material.
 Most people agree microfiber has a lifespan of about a year.
 At that point you may notice that it is not absorbing the same as it did and you may start to have leaks from around the legs.
 If stripping doesn’t work, you may need to replace them.
 Due to the nature of the material these are made of they tend to hold on to stink and ammonia easier than inserts made of natural fibers.
 I have heard claims that people have to strip these more often than other inserts.
-I have not had to do this myself.
-But I am a Tide user, so that might have something to do with it.
+I’m not a MF fan so I donated all of mine, so I can’t attest to long term use of them.
 These are also not the trimmest inserts, I would say they are about a medium range of bulky.

 Hemp is a natural fiber that when used in an insert is incredibly absorbent, trim and naturally antimicrobial.
 Hemp inserts hold about 2.5x more fluid than microfiber!
 Great nighttime solution when used behind microfiber inserts.
 Hemp will get softer and more absorbent the more it is washed.
 It is also extremely durable.
 You will often see hemp/cotton blends in inserts.
 Thirsties Hemp Inserts and Geffen Baby Super Absorbers Plus are my favorite to double up with.
-We use 2 large Thirsties Hemp Inserts in my 18 month old’s night diaper in addition to the microfiber inserts.
-Totally bullet proof, 12 plus hours and no leaks!
+My favorite stand alone hemp inserts are RagaBabe’s Bulletproof Inserts!
+If you are wondering how different brands of hemp stand up in absorbency check this out!

 How to use: Hemp is a slow, stable absorber.
 Some hemp works better if placed under (furthest away from baby’s skin) another insert such as cotton or microfiber.
 Not all though, as brands such as Geffen Baby do just fine against little one.